ACT-Automation-Labs/network-labs/docs/gettingStarted/Readme.md

    ![gitAdd](../../../Document/gitAdd.png)

-3. Add commit message relevant to your changes along with the WI number in this format - AB#<WI-number>
+3. Add commit message relevant to your changes along with the WI number in this format - `AB#<WI-number>`.
+Appending the commit messages with AB# is important to get the commits tracked in your Azure DevOps Work Item.

-4. click on ✔️ to `commit` your changes.
+4. Click on ✔️ to `commit` your changes.

    ![gitCommit](../../../Document/gitCommit.png)